Preferred spellings and usage

 - Hopefully Not accepted by usage authorities when used to mean it is to be hoped or let us hope.
 Take responsibility: I hoped, we hope.

 - Loan Loan is a noun.
 The verb is lend, lent.

 - Offputting, ongoing Let's offput these words and ongo to others.

 - Publically Neither a word nor a correct spelling of “publicly”

 - “Some 10,000 students” News media jargon/puffery.
 Is it some or, is it 10,000?
 Just say which it is.

 - Utilize Bureaucratic/jargon word for use, use use.

 Higher Ed jargon, with common language alternatives:

-Facilitate: to make possible, to help bring about
+Facilitate: means to make possible, to help bring about

 Use instead: "She helped the two sides get together."
 "He made the program happen."